OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-100.md

 ## Psalm 100:1

-> Shout joyfully to the Lord, all the earth.
+> Shout with joy to the Lord, all the earth.

 ## Psalm 100:2